Bondita Acharya

-Bondita Acharya (Assamese বন্দিতা আচাৰ্য) is a human rights defender from Jorhat, Assam, in Northeastern India.
+Bondita Mrina (বন্দিতা মৃণা) (born 12 December 1972) is a human rights defender from Jorhat, Assam, in Northeastern India.

 Personal life

-Bondita Acharya was born in Jorhat district of Assam on 12 December 1972.
-Her father's name was Jogananda Goswami who was a Chemistry Professor at Jagannath Barooah College, Jorhat.
-Her mother, Marinalini Goswami, was the Principal of ME Girls School, Jorhat, Assam.
+Bondita Mrina was born to Jogananda Goswami, a Chemistry Professor at Jagannath Barooah College, Jorhat, and his wife Marinalini Goswami, who was the principal of ME Girls School at Jorhat.
 She is single parent of her son Palash Acharya after she lost her husband Keyur Acharya due to myocardial infarction.

 Education

-Acharya did her schooling from Balya Bhavan, Jorhat.
+Mrina did her schooling from Balya Bhavan, Jorhat.
 She did her 11th & 12th from JB College, where her father was professor.
 She pursued her Graduation from College of Home Science, Assam Agricultural University and Post Graduation from Department of Extension and Communication, Faculty of Home Science, MS University, Baroda, Gujarat.

 Career

 She became part of Women in Governance – India (WinG-India) in 2009.
 She has been involved in documenting customary laws of north-eastern India and attempting to amend them, in order to improve women's rights, and in publicising and taking legal action over "forced disappearances" of women, including teacher and rights activist Majoni Das.
 She is the northeast coordinator of the NGO Human Rights Defenders Alert.
 She has been part of several fact-finding missions to document cases of sexual violence, human rights violations, witch hunting, and conflict situation in the Assam region of India.

-Acharya is also a participant in the Women's Earth Alliance.
+Mrina is also a participant in the Women's Earth Alliance.

-Acharya is one of the Gulmakai Champions of Malala Fund.
+Mrina is one of the Gulmakai Champions of Malala Fund.
 The Gulmakai Network is Malala Fund’s signature initiative, which supports the work of education champions in developing countries.
 Malala Fund aims to close to this gap by connecting our Gulmakai Champions with each other and to the tools, training and partners they need to spark social and systemic change.
 There are 38 Gulmakai Champions.
 Bondita and PBET trained 60 education promoters from three tea gardens to increase awareness for the Plantation Labour Act (PLA) and Right to Education (RTE) Act.
 If successful in ensuring that tea plantations in Assam are PLA and RTE compliant, Bondita’s work will impact 15,200 girls.